Skip to content

 // MySQL implementation for production (relational database).

-// Table is automatically created on service initialization.
-Panics if creation fails.
+// Table is automatically created on service initialization (unless skipped).
+Returns error on failure.

 mysqlService, err := memorymysql.NewService(